orb-lang/helm/doc/md/helm/historian.md

-      print "please shut down all helm instances before running migration" os.exit() end local sh = require "orb:util/sh" sh("mkdir " .. _Bridge.bridge_home .. "/helm")
+      print "please shut down all helm instances before running migration" os.exit() end if File(_Bridge.bridge_home .. "/helm/helm.sqlite"):exists() then
+      print "two databases in $BRIDGE_HOME: .helm and helm/helm.sqlite" print "probably, the migration has already been performed," print "but an old copy of helm was then used." print "please inspect the databases with sqlite3 and delete the one" print "you don't want to keep."
+      os.exit()
+   end
+   local sh = require "orb:util/sh"
+   sh("mkdir " .. _Bridge.bridge_home .. "/helm")
    sh("mv " .. tostring(old_helm) .. " "